-4.12 Biodiversity Opportunity Areas are the key focus areas for the creation of ecological networks.
-The creation of Nature Improvement Areas, as proposed by the Natural Environment White Paper, is also a potential way of taking forward ecological networks, working alongside BOAs.

-- 4.13 Throughout the borough, wildlife corridors have been "designed in" to interact and connect to form a network of interconnecting habitats, they also serve to link people and wildlife.
+- 4.2.
+There are currently 3 statutory Sites of Special Scientific Interest (SSSI) in the District which can be found in the Local Plan.
+These sites are considered to be of national importance for nature conservation and are protected from damaging activities.
+They are designated by Natural England: - Howe Park Wood - Oxley Mead - Yardley Chase - 4.3.
+Biodiversity Opportunity Areas are the key focus areas for the creation of ecological networks.
+The creation of Local Nature Recovery Areas, as proposed by the Natural Environment White Paper, will be the way to take forward ecological networks, working alongside BOAs.
+The designation map below gives an illustration of the location and extent of sites, for more detail please refer to Milton Keynes My Maps - 4.4.
+Throughout the borough, wildlife corridors have been "designed in" to interact and connect to form a network of interconnecting habitats, they also serve to link people and wildlife.
 The corridors are dynamic and complex allowing different plant and animals to feed reproduce and disperse.
-The grid road and parkway system is also a component of the wildlife corridor network3.
-Within the network there many types and sizes of corridor, these have been classified into two equally important types: - Local Wildlife Corridors: narrow and localised, generally of a single habitat such as hedgerows.
+The grid road and parkway system are also a component of the wildlife corridor network.
+Within the network there many types and sizes of corridor, these have been classified into two equally important types: - Local linear habitats: narrow and localised, generally of a single habitat such as hedgerows. - Wildlife Corridors: designated corridors linking urban and rural areas through a variety of semi-native habitats.
+They may connect wildlife sites and maybe linear parks, disused railways, canal, rivers and larger streams.